ardifx01/Indonesia-Territory-Forms/README.md

 ```

 ## Usage
+### Components or Custom Page
-For use this package, you can see this form scheme sample below
+For use this package on your component or custom page, you can see this form scheme sample below

 ```php
 use Teguh02\IndonesiaTerritoryForms\IndonesiaTerritoryForms;